 Skill level

-Beginner – This hat pattern uses basic stitches, simple color changes, and minimal shaping.
+Beginner — This crochet beanie hat pattern uses basic stitches, simple color changes, and minimal shaping, making it a great project for newer crocheters.

 Materials needed